sparkfun/VKey_Voltage_Keypad/documents/hookup_guide.md

 One situation to consider is when more than one key is pressed at the same time.
 The VKey implements high-key number (or low voltage) priority - when more than one of the switches is closed at a time, the output will indicate the higher key number.
 For instance, if you hold down 5 and 9 together, the output will indicate key 9 is pressed.

 ---

 ##Hookup Example

-The VKey comes with the surface mount components assembled, but the PTH tactile switches are loose.
+The VKey comes with the surface mount components assembled, but the PTH tactile switches are loose, and need to be soldered to the board.

 `pic`
 -> *Contents of the VKey package* <-